 At the time, Sketch App had just come up with Sketch Symbols which are essentially reusable pieces of design just like components are in code.
 This was pre-UI kits.
 No one really knew what those were back then.

-Using my weekend time, loads of coffee and a lot of trial and error, I created a UI Kit for my design team and ended up using Brand.ai (a tool for syncing symbols) so we could all be in sync.
+After spending a few weekends working on this, and a lot of trial and error, I created a UI Kit for my design team and ended up using Brand.ai (a tool for syncing symbols) so we could all be in sync.
 I also constructed the Symbols so they would match 1-to-1 with the components in code, even matching the Overrides of the Symbols to the API's of the components (Component Attributes).
 This removed any confusion or ambiguity that could arise when handing over the designs to devs.
 Just having this UI Kit being part of the design process helped us tremendously in building our very own Design System, Ignite, and then making it part of the Ultimate Software culture.
 Below you can see a video of the proposal I presented to my boss for the UI Kit showcasing the process and efficiency.

 I switched jobs in Q4 of 2017 and moved to the Bay Area to build a new Design System for Ellie Mae.
 Unfortunately, the company did not consider building or maintaining a Design System a priority.
 Talking to developers and designers and seeing how fragmented our experiences were in our 20+ products, I felt very strongly about the need to make this initiative a very high priority, if not to my company at least to me...
 I love side projects where I have the opportunity to learn and add value, so I moved this to the top of my list.

 I think the best way to sell an initiative is by demonstrating it so I did just that; I created a Design System for myself first and then used it to showcase the benefits and the concept - a Minimum Viable Product I could use for my personal brand and benefit the company; kill two birds with one code repo.
 My requirements became: